-LSC proposed two notable amendments to this section.
-First, in each instance in which the term "handicapped person" or "handicapped persons" appears, LSC proposed to replace it with "person with a disability" or "persons with disabilities" as grammatically appropriate.
-As noted above, LSC intended no substantive change, but rather to reflect updated and preferred nomenclature.
-Second, LSC proposed to replace the reference to "the appropriate Regional Office" in section 1624.5(c) with "LSC."
+LSC is proposing two notable amendments to this section.
+First, in each instance in which the term "handicapped person" or "handicapped persons" appears, LSC proposes to replace it with "person with a disability" or "persons with disabilities" as grammatically appropriate.
+As noted above, LSC intends no substantive change, but rather to reflect updated and preferred nomenclature.
+Second, LSC is proposing to replace the reference to "the appropriate Regional Office" in section 1624.5(c) with "LSC."
 At the time Part 1624 was originally adopted LSC had Regional Offices, but it no longer does.
 All LSC business is conducted out of its Washington, D.C. offices.
-As such, the statement required by section 1624.5(c) can no longer be submitted to a "Regional Office" and such statements are simply submitted to LSC.
+As such, the statement required by section 1624.5(c) cannot be submitted to a "Regional Office" any longer and such statements are simply submitted to LSC.
 The regulation should reflect this fact.
-LSC received several comments supporting and no comments opposing these changes.
-Accordingly, LSC adopts them as proposed.